Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 catkin_make
 ```

-4. **Run the Raven II** : With snakeraven instruments or without any on the Raven II, roslaunch the robot.
+4. **Run the Raven II** : If the SnakeRaven instrument isn't attached at this point wait until the calibration step. roslaunch the robot.
 Press the e-stop, twist release and press the silver reset to go through homing.
 ```
 roslaunch raven_2 raven_2.launch
 ```